maciejs20/ContainerWkshp/3-KubernetesLabOnIKS/README.md

 IKS service needs a permission to connect to image rregistry.
-While it is usualkly provisioned properly, the accounts created in the past may have improper secrets set.
+While it is usually provisioned properly, the accounts created in the past may have improper secrets set.
 We need to make sure they are OK...

 Run following command to pull the secrets required for IKS to pull from the git